bioinfo-pf-curie/geniac/utils/docs/run.rst

 Therefore, this profile make it possible to tackle any configuration such as using the same tool but with different versions.

-If the tool require is alreadyinstalled on your system, you can just add a symlink.
+If the tool require is already installed on your system, you can just add a symlink.
 For example:

 ::